Sunk cost fallacy: Definition, examples, how to avoid

 • Am I afraid of appearing wasteful, either to myself or others?
 Is that fear rational?

 The sunk cost fallacy defies logic.
-Luckily, that means the best way to combat this thinking trap is to bring logic back into the equation by collecting data to inform your decision making process
+The best way to combat this thinking trap is to bring logic back into the equation by collecting data to inform your decision-making process.

 Here are a few ways to ground your decisions in real-life data: